Meet the Trustees

 Much of my working life has been spent in Social Care, Training and Employment and running my own businesses.
 I gained a Post Graduate Business Degree at Plymouth University.
 I am married to Michael and have four children, one of who is profoundly disabled and requires full care.
 I am a founder member of Friends and Families of Special Children and have been involved in campaigning, developing and shaping national and locally strategy and provision for families with disabled children.

-I was born and educated in Plymouth and am currently Treasurer of Friends and Families of Special Children, I am Director of The Duke of Cornwall Hotel in Plymouth, previously having had lots of experience in the hospitality industry in Plymouth and Somerset.
-I was instrumental in setting up a 24 bed-roomed hotel in Wells, was Food and Beverages Manager at Plymouth Pavilions and The Royal Western Yacht Club before the Management Buy Out at the DOC in 2001.
-I have one son and a step son who has Cerebral Palsy.
-I have been involved with the charity since its launch and engage with fundraising and organising social events as much as possible.
+I was born and educated in Plymouth.
+I am a Director of Eventwest, a Company running Plymouth’s closed road running events, Britain’s Ocean City Half Marathon, 5k and 10k, Great South West Sportive and the Devon Business show.
+For 18 years I was the joint owner and Director of The Duke of Cornwall Hotel, previously I set up from its Inception a 24 bed-roomed hotel in Wells Somerset, Food and Beverages Manager at Plymouth Pavilions and The Royal Western Yacht Club before the Management Buy Out of the DOCH in 2001.
+I am married with two sons and I have been involved with the charity since its launch and engage with fundraising and organising social events as much as possible.

 I am a Chartered Surveyor with over 23 years’ experience in commercial property.
 My career has encompassed roles in both private and public sectors in the south west and across southern England.
 I returned to my hometown of Plymouth in 2004 and after working for local practices, I am now the Manager of the Bruton Knowles Plymouth office.